devdigger/Accounts_Manager/README.md

 ## Features

+- Automatic database file creation.
 - Create new bank accounts with unique account numbers.
 - Deposit money into existing accounts.
 - Withdraw money from existing accounts, with checks for sufficient balance.
 - Check account balance and details.
-- Delete accounts with a zero balance.
 - Command-line interface for easy interaction.

 ## Prerequisites